pyinstaller/pyinstaller/doc/usage.rst

 Standard input and output work as normal through that Terminal window.

-If you specify :option:`--windowed` with either option, the ``dist`` folder also contains an OS X application named :file:`myscript.app`.
+If you specify :option:`--windowed` with either option, the ``dist`` folder also contains a macOS application named :file:`myscript.app`.

 As you probably know, an application is a special type of folder.
 The one built by |PyInstaller| contains a folder always named